 Do identify weaknesses in the business idea that may concern investors and suggest ways of dealing with these concerns.

-Do listen to and provide critical feedback on teams’ Final Presentation Presentations.
+Do listen to and provide critical feedback on teams’ final presentations.

-Do keep the Executive Summary and Full Business Plan confidential except if asked to distribute it by the team.
+Do keep the pitch video and full business plan confidential except if asked to distribute it by the team.

 Don’ts: Activities that are Discouraged

-Don’t write or re-write any part of the Executive Summary or Full Business Plan yourself.
+Don’t write or re-write any part of the pitch video content or the full business plan yourself.
 These documents should be the work product of team members only.

 Don’t substantially steer the development of the business idea or take leadership of the team.